Robots for Academic Research and the Classroom

 Case Study: Six Tri-Wheel Vectoring Platforms

-The University of Mexico had recently ordered a lot of six of our Tri-Wheel Vectoring Platforms (TP-251-003) with xBee Remotes, and an ABS upper-deck for prototyping.
-Our Tri-Wheel Platform has been a big hit with universities and research for the purpose of teaching both omni-directional movement and autonomy algorithms.
-The Tri-Wheel design has been shown to be incredibly useful for autonomous designs due to it's speed and agile vectoring movement.
+The University of Mexico recently ordered six of our Tri-Wheel Vectoring Platforms (TP-251-003) with xBee Remotes, and an ABS upper-deck for prototyping.
+Our Tri-Wheel Platform is a hit with universities and research facilities teaching omni-directional movement and autonomy algorithms.
+Speed and agility make the Tri-Wheel model incredibly useful in autonomous designs.

 Case Study: Five Heavy Duty ATR Platforms

-Old Dominion University has purchased five of our 4WD IG52 Heavy Duty Robot Platforms (TP-170-052).
-The robots were outfitted with powerful IG52 gear motors, Sabertooth 2x25 Motor Controllers, 10 inch tires, and an aluminum upper deck with sensor brackets that can be seen on our Squirrel Chaser Project.
-One important aspect that this order was unassembled which helps to reduce the cost of the robots but to also serve as a learning experience for students in order to introduce proper mechanical assembly and prototyping practices.
+Old Dominion University purchased five of our 4WD IG52 Heavy Duty Robot Platforms (TP-170-052).
+These robots were outfitted with powerful IG52 gear motors, Sabertooth 2x25 Motor Controllers, 10 inch tires and an aluminum upper deck with sensor brackets (that can also be seen on our Squirrel Chaser Project).
+The University ordered unassembled robots, which reduced cost and introduced students to real-world mechanical assembly and prototyping practices.

 Case Study: Conventional Steering Platform

-This order was a custom solution that we developed.
-The purpose is to provide a smaller scale platform to demonstrate and develop autonomous routines destined for vehicles with conventional steering such as cars, trucks, and buses.
+We developed this custom solution to demonstrate and develop autonomous routines on small-scale platforms.
+It's destined for vehicles with conventional steering, like cars, trucks and buses.

 Other Educational Robots: